raspberrypilearning/catch-the-dots/en/step_2.md

 --- task ---
-Add some code to turn your controller to the right when the right arrow key is pressed:
+Add some code tothe controller sprite to make the sprite turn right if the player presses the right arrow key:

 ![Controller sprite](images/controller-sprite.png)